Topologizable and power bounded weighted composition operators on spaces of distributions: Weighted composition operators on spaces of distributions defined by local properties

 \begin{definition} For a locally convex space $E$ we denote by $cs(E)$ the set of continuous seminorms on $E$.
-Let $T$ be a continuous linear operator on $E$. \begin{enumerate} \item[i)] $T$ is called \textit{topologizable} if for every $p\in cs(E)$ there is $q\in cs(E)$ such that for all $m\in\N$ there is $\gamma_m>0$ such that
+Let $T$ be a continuous linear operator on $E$. \begin{enumerate} \item[i)] $T$ is said to be \textit{topologizable} if for every $p\in cs(E)$ there is $q\in cs(E)$ such that for all $m\in\N$ there is $\gamma_m>0$ with